Wayne has Friday off because there’s a teachers meeting at Edison High.

 “Skevington?
 But I thought Matt’s last name is Bradbury.”

 “Yes, Matt’s last name is Bradbury.
 He gave me the names of three of his neighbors and I contacted all three.
 I learned things that we’ll discussed with Mr. Skevington.

 “Something my staff discovered is that apparently David Skevington — Matt’s so-called stepfather — and Barbara Bradbury — Matt’s mother — were never married.
 There is no marriage recorded on file.
 So Matt’s stepfather isn’t his stepfather.
 There’s also the question of property ownership.
 The police will be checking into that.
 It may be that the so-called stepfather has no right to be living in the home that apparently Matt owns now.

-“Also, Mr. Skevington has been abusing Matt, not physically but mentally and forcing him into situations that are unhealthy, like being banished to the garage, or being thrown out of the house without letting him dress for the cold weather.
+“Also, Mr. Skevington has been abusing Matt, not physically but mentally and forcing him into situations that are unhealthy, like being banished to the garage, or being thrown out of the house without letting him dress for the cold weather or having a key to the front door.

 “Anyway, I’ve activated our emergency fostering license and Matt will, at least temporarily and maybe longer, stay with us.
 I think it’s time to let him know.
 Do you think he will be pleased?”